 The tables below show the total number of personnel participating in MCSAP activities, including full time and part time personnel.
 This is the total number of non-duplicated individuals involved in all MCSAP activities within the CVSP.
 (The agency and subrecipient names entered in these tables will be used in the National Program Elements-Roadside Inspections area.)

-The national program elements sub-categories represent the number of personnel involved in that specific area of enforcement.
-FMCSA recognizes that some staff may be involved in more than one area of activity.
+The national program elements sub-categories represent the number of personnel involved in that specific activity area.